kevincas01/kevincas01/README.md

-## Hello there.
-My name is Kevin Castro 👋
+## Hello there, my name is Kevin Castro 👋

 #  About Me
 My name is Kevin and I graduated from Princeton University with a degree in Computer Science.
 I'm a software engineer passionate about building scalable, user-centric applications and solving complex challenges with technology.
 I love diving into the technical decisions behind products and services—analyzing how they come to life and exploring how I would approach them.